The mountain of acronyms used in ecommerce marketing can make your head spin, but MER is one of the most important to understand.

 Like any other marketing metric, you should consider setting a goal for your ideal MER performance and tweaking your resource allocation until you achieve that goal.
 But it’s important to set a MER goal that makes the most sense for your business goals.

-If your business just launched or you’re making significant investments in marketing for the first time, don’t set an arbitrary goal.
-Your main focus for the first few months of your campaigns (and potentially the first year of your campaigns) should be maximizing revenue and customers – so long as you have enough profit to keep fueling the business.
+If your ecommerce store just launched or you’re making significant investments in marketing for the first time, set meaningful goals for your future.
+Your main focus for the first few months (and potentially the first year) of your campaigns should be maximizing revenue and customers—so long as you have enough profit to keep fueling the business.

 Using the MER calculation early and often in your marketing efforts provides you with actionable insights you can use to make adjustments until you’re producing a positive ROI.

-Once you achieve profitability, you can zoom in on customer acquisition specifically by using the aMER formula — a MER calculator specifically focused on customer acquisition:
+Once you achieve profitability, you can zoom in on customer acquisition by using the aMER formula—specifically focused on customer acquisition:

 Lifetime Customer Value Optimizations

 You might also consider optimizing your aMER formula to include customer lifetime value (LTV).
-You can determine LTV for individual customers, segments of your customer base or your entire customer base, and the formula is simple:
+You can determine LTV for individual customers, segments of your customer base, or your entire customer base.
+The formula is simple:

 LTV = $25 x 1 year x 4 purchases